harakeishi/trv/README.md

 # trv
-`trv` is a remode viewer for tbls.
+`trv` is a remote viewer for tbls.